Catholic Community Foundation of Minnesota

 - Creative outreach and opportunities for encounter

-Understand the Grant Type: CCF emphasizes that many grants are donor-directed, meaning recipients are identified by individual donors or fund advisors.
+Understand the Grant Type: CCF emphasises that many grants are donor-directed, meaning recipients are identified by individual donors or fund advisors.
 For discretionary grants, the foundation identifies recipients based on strategic priorities.
 Some grants operate by invitation only, while others are open competitive processes.

 Professional Development Grants Specifics: